 Locusts invaded northern Kenya at the end of January – just at harvest time – devouring field crops, vegetables, cattle fodder and grazing land in the affected parts of the country.
 This blow followed the 2020 plague of locusts, which was the worst for many decades.

-We will also provide food relief in the form of corn and beans (including mung beans), which are combined to make “getheri,” the staple food of the Mount Kenya region.
+We will also provide food relief in the form of maize, beans and greengrams (mung beans) which are combined to make “getheri”, the staple food of the Mount Kenya region.
 This will help the families survive until August, when the next harvest is due.

 They will also provide the farmers with seedlings of drought-resistant trees – some fruit trees and some fodder trees – choosing varieties suitable for the region.
 The trees will improve the soil of the farms on this, the dry side of Mount Kenya.
 As a new development for the farmers of Mbeere and Embu, there will be training in how to care for the trees.